 “Don’t kids just have to memorize sight words?”

 Get ready to rethink everything you thought you knew about teaching sight words!
-In this module you will be challenged to rethink sight word instruction, ultimately learning to depend on a magical (and science-informed) word learning strategy that maximizes the four-part processing system.
+This module will challenge you to rethink sight word instruction, ultimately learning to depend on a magical (and science-informed) word learning strategy that maximizes the four-part processing system.
 Module 4 introduces the concepts of orthographic mapping and lexical quality.
 We feel confident you’ll leave this module equipped with new terminology and excited to rethink high-frequency word selection and instruction.

 “What’s driving all the fuss about MSV?”